epfldata/sc-public/list-dsl/README.md

 Notice that we use a `shallow.` prefix in front of `List` in order not to capture the `List` object defined in `ListOps`, bur the actual shallow-embedding `List` object.

+The overriding method should be defined in a trait (named as `ListExpOptimizations`) which extends the `ListOps` trait.
+In order to benefit from this online transformation, instead of using the `ListDSLOps` polymorphic embedding interface, one should use another interface which extends both `ListDSLOps` and `ListExpOptimizations`.

 ### Manually